 Communal Pondering in a Noisy World

-Ms. Tippett: Marilyn Nelson is professor emerita of English at the University of Connecticut, and a chancellor of The Academy of American Poets.
-I interviewed her at the inaugural Faith in Literature festival at the University of North Carolina Asheville.
+Marilyn Nelson is professor emerita of English at the University of Connecticut, and a former chancellor of The Academy of American Poets.
+I interviewed her at the University of North Carolina Asheville in 2016.

-Ms. Tippett: You were born in Cleveland of a teacher mother and a father who was a member of the last graduating class of the Tuskegee airmen.
+Tippett: You were born in Cleveland of a teacher mother and a father who was a member of the last graduating class of the Tuskegee Airmen.
 And I wonder — and you were moving around a lot.

 “My face, as foreign to me as a mask, / allows people to believe they know me. / Thirteen-Year-Old American Negro Girl, / headlines would read if I was newsworthy. / But that’s just the top-of-the-iceberg me. / I could spend hours searching the mirror / for clues to my truer identity, / if someone didn’t pound the bathroom door. / You can’t see what the mirror doesn’t show: / for instance, that, after I close my book / and turn off my lamp, I say to the dark: / Give me a message I can give the world. / Afraid there’s a poet behind my face, / I beg until I’ve cried myself to sleep.”

-Ms. Nelson: That’s my sister banging on the bathroom door.
+Nelson: That’s my sister banging on the bathroom door. [laughter]

-Ms. Tippett: Lily helps me prepare.
-“Here in democrat dominion, / each man has his own opinion. / He can argue loud and long: / he has a right to his own wrong.”
+Tippett: Lily helps me prepare.
+“Here in democrat dominion, / each man has his own opinion. / He can argue loud and long: / he has a right to his own wrong.” [laughter]

-Ms. Tippett: This is why we’re putting poetry on the air during election year. [laughs] But you put poetry to family and history, to love and lynching, to motherhood and monasticism.
-I have to say what I love about Bob Dylan winning the Pulitzer is that it reminds me of a conversation I had — or not with the Pulitzer, the Nobel.
+Tippett: This is why we’re putting poetry on the air during election year. [laughs] But you know, you put poetry to family and history, to love and lynching, to motherhood and monasticism.
 I had a conversation with Paul Muldoon early this year, and he said — he loves music.
 He’s also the poetry editor of The New Yorker.
 And he said, “Americans think they don’t read poetry, but they walk around singing poetry all the time.”
-Our music carries poetry, and they don’t think of it that way.
-And I loved Dylan getting the Prize for that reason.
+Our music carries poetry.

-Ms. Nelson: Yes.
-It was a huge job.
+Nelson: Yes.
+It was a huge job. [applause]

-Ms. Nelson: Try to remove militarism from “Onward Christian Soldiers.”
+Nelson: Try to remove militarism from “Onward Christian Soldiers.” [laughter]

 These are a few generations of your family and aunts and grandmothers, and it’s the things that are happening in the world around them.
 It’s what they’re having to reckon with, including the Ku Klux Klan.
 But it’s also having babies, living in big, boisterous families, serving in the army, falling in love.
 Who was it — Aunt Geneva who was the wild one, fell in love with a white man.
 You have a character in there during the Civil War era named Henry Tyler.

-Ms. Tippett: But you also — he was a terrible racist and also a symbol, in many ways — or an example of…
+Tippett: But you also — he was a terrible racist and also a symbol, in many ways — or an example of …

 And then you said, “I would not want to relive that period of my life.
 But I kept thinking of my great-great-grandmothers.”

-Ms. Nelson: Yes.
+Nelson: Yes.
 I kept thinking if they could live through what they lived through, I can live through a tenure decision.
-Piece of cake.
+Piece of cake. [laughter]

 [music: “Fagerhult” by Lambert]